hadronized/kakoune-tree-sitter-themes/README.md

 colorschemes must provide some `set-face` commands; see [this section of the official wiki](https://github.com/hadronized/kak-tree-sitter/wiki/Colorscheme) for further details.

+> See the same section if you want to contribute and write / port a colorscheme to tree-sitter in Kakoune

 * [How to install](#how-to-install)
 * [Available colorschemes](#available-colorschemes)